ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 :black_small_square: Check that it was successful by

- * reading output from the psql terminal after you paste, and
+ * reading **every line of output carefully** from the psql terminal after you paste, and
  * checking out your tables: `\d users` and `\d items`

-Similarly, you can create a `seed.sql` or `seeds.sql` to insert a lot of data all at once.
-Helpful if you need to clear or reset or move your database, or when you deploy an app, or when you clone an existing project.
+Similarly, you can create a `seeds.sql` file you can use to insert a lot of data all at once.
+This is helpful if you need to clear or reset or move your database, or when you deploy an app, or when you clone an existing project, and need some data to work with during development.

-:black_small_square: Create a file `db/seeds.sql` with SQL for a user your name (lol) and password.
+:black_small_square: Create a file `db/seeds.sql` with SQL for a user with your name (lol) and password.

 #### db/seeds.sql